trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

   borrow it from them, but eventually you have to give it back
 - If a value is borrowed, it is not moved and the ownership stays with the original owner
-- To borrow in rust, we create a *reference*
+- To borrow in Rust, we create a *reference*

 ```rust {all|3|7|all}
 fn main() {